transloadit/uppy/website/src/docs/server.md

 #### Configure Standalone

-To run uppy-server as a standalone server, you are required to set your uppy [options](#Options) via environment variables
+To run uppy-server as a standalone server, you are required to set your uppy [options](#Options) via environment variables:

 ```bash
 ####### Mandatory variables ###########